RyanTDL/tp/docs/UserGuide.md

 ## Usage

+For all the commands below, please only use English Language to test them out.

 ### Put in your personal details: `me`
 Takes in personal details like cuisine preferences, location and anniversary date if applicable to personalise the user experience.
 It is also automatically run on first start-up and has to be completed before using the app.
 Entering `me` subsequently provide the option to update user deatils.